Filter Options

 Are mokoro (canoe) safaris offered year-round?

-“As long as there’s water in the Delta, travelling by mokoro (wooden dugout canoe) will most likely be possible somewhere.
+“As long as there’s water in the Delta, travelling by mokoro (dugout canoe) will most likely be possible somewhere.
 Even when water levels are low, the Delta is not entirely dry land, so if there is access to a launching place close to where you’re staying, some form of mokoro trip should be possible.
-Of course, the distance you can travel and the likelihood of getting out on the water is far greater when water levels are high, possibly as early as May, but always from July through to September and possibly in October.
+Of course, the distance you can travel and the likelihood of getting out on the water is far greater when water levels are high, possibly as early as April and through to October.
 One final comment about traveling by mokoro.
 It can be a wonderful experience, drifting slowly through the Delta with no noise but the slap of a paddle on the water and safe in the knowledge that your carbon footprint is close to zero.
-Birdwatching can be excellent from a mokoro, and you’ll often see hippos and elephants.
+Bird-watching can be excellent from a mokoro, and you’ll often see hippos and elephants.
 But for any other wildlife, you’ll probably need to explore in a safari 4WD vehicle as it’s difficult to see anything else if you’re restricted to where the water can take you.”

 7